DIY Indie Author Resources

 My Overall Indie Publishing Resource TLDR Joanna Penn aka the Creative Penn

 My favorite author industry expert is Joanna Penn , she is the most consistent, thorough, and seems like a genuinely nice person based on my limited public observation of her since I started writing and publishing back in 2005.
 She has a podcast, book or course on darn near any self publishing topic you can imagine (except for bookbinding, but no one is perfect).
-I’m all about girl power and uplifting other women in business who have shown themselves to be empathetic and authentic.
+I’m all about uplifting other women in business who have shown themselves to be empathetic and authentic.
 She is all those things while providing valuable resources.
 You can find other complementary resources to what Joanna offers below.

 Books I recommend